harishMadhavan1010/sky130-rtldesign/README.md

   IMG Capture28

   The second part of this day involves simulation of 2:1 Mux.
 The following images contain verilog behavioral file and testbench of the 2:1 Mux.
+They can be read in linux using the following command:
+  > gvim tb_good_mux -o good_mux

   IMG Capture29

   IMG Capture30

   ### Simulation of 2:1 Mux using iverilog